Youth Advisory Board

 - Issy Kids Triathlon, annual event introducing kids to this fun sport

-Teen Advocacy focuses on addressing hot topic teen issues within Issaquah through service, advocacy and youth representation on adult-predominant boards and committees.
+Teen Advocacy focuses on addressing hot topic teen issues within Issaquah through service, advocacy and youth representation on adult-predominant boards and commissions.
 Past projects include:

 - State of Mind, an annual mini-conference for teens and adults about mental health issues impacting Issaquah youth